Thanks for your interest, but Chase Editing is no longer accepting new clients.

-Novels (beginning at 50,000 words): You pay 2/3 cent per word upon your satisfaction at agreed-upon checkpoints, usually a third, then two-thirds of the way through.
+Novels (beginning at 50,000 words): You pay ¾¢ (three-fourths of a US cent) per word upon your satisfaction at agreed-upon checkpoints, usually a third, then two-thirds of the way through.
 You never pay any fees before approving your edited material.
 If not satisfied at any time, you may stop for no charges beyond the edits you have already approved and paid.

 My escape clause for not continuing to edit is I reserve the option to withdraw services, and the client owes nothing for unpaid edits.